bentuananhvu/ibm-pythonproj/README.md

 # ibm-pythonproj
-Coursera's IBM Data Analyst certificate's Python Project for Data Science
+This project is part of Coursera's IBM Data Analyst certificate Course 5/9: Python Project for Data Science